Weather of 2016: Droughts, heat waves, and wildfires

+In April and May, a powerful heat wave struck most of India, with the highest temperature being recorded at 51.0 °C (123.8 °F) in Phalodi, Rajasthan.
+In June, record heat hit many parts of the Southwestern United States, with Burbank, California hitting a record 109 °F (42.8 °C), while Phoenix, Arizona recorded 118 F.

 Tornadoes

 A small tornado outbreak occurred during a winter storm on February 2-3.
 An EF1 due to the outbreak caused $5.08 million.
 Three weeks later, the second largest tornado outbreak in February resulted in 7 deaths.
 The tornado outbreak caused $1.2 billion in damage.

 Tropical cyclones

 As the year began, a tropical low was over Australia, and Cyclone Ula was moving toward Tonga.
 Ula was followed by another 16 tropical cyclones, including Cyclone Winston, which was the most intense tropical cyclone in the Southern Hemisphere on record, with 10 minute sustained winds of 280 km/h (175 mph), and a minimum pressure of 884 mbar.
 At peak intensity, Winston made landfall on Fiji, the strongest ever to hit the country, and one of the strongest landfalls worldwide on record.
 Damage in Fiji totaled FJ$2.98 billion (US$1.4 billion), and 44 people were killed.
 In the Australian basin, there were 16 tropical cyclones, which made it the least-active season on record.
 Activity in the south-west Indian Ocean was also below average, with just tropical cyclones.
 Among these were Cyclone Fantala in April, which reached 10 minute sustained winds of 250 km/h (155 mph) while near the Seychelles, making it the strongest tropical cyclone on record in the basin.

 The first northern hemisphere tropical cyclone was Hurricane Pali, a rare off-season hurricane which formed on January 7 southwest of Hawaii.
 There were an additional 22 tropical cyclones in the north-east Pacific Ocean during the year, including Hurricane Otto, which crossed from the Caribbean Sea in November, killing 23 people in Central America.
 Otto was the last of 16 tropical cyclones in the Atlantic Ocean.
 The first, Alex, was a rare January hurricane which hit the Azores.
 The strongest Atlantic hurricane of the year was Matthew, which attained 1 minute sustained winds of 165 mph (270 km/h) in the Caribbean.
 Matthew killed 603 people and left at least US$15 billion in damage after its path through Haiti, Cuba, The Bahamas, and offshore the southeastern United States.
 In August, Hurricane Earl killed 81 people in southeast Mexico after it struck Belize.
+In September, Hurricane Hermine made landfall just east of St. Marks, Florida as a Category 1 hurricane, with winds of 80 mph, making it the first hurricane to hit Florida since Hurricane Wilma in 2005.